johSchm/magpie/README.md

 For a detailed code documentation, please refer to [documentation](https://rawcdn.githack.com/johSchm/magpie/master/doc/_build/html/index.html).

+## Troubleshooting
+Some errors and the related fixes, encountered during development, are discussed [here](./TROUBLESHOOTING.md).

 ## Future Development
 So, what's up next?
 Open issues and hence possible future features are listed in the `Issue` section of GitHub.
 If you like to participate in the development process, PRs are always